-The last few years have seen a significant growth of lifeextending therapies for PCa patients that has changed the landscape of treatment for mCNPC/mCSPC.
-All patients with mCNPC/mCSPC, regardless of disease volume and whether metastases were de novo or metachronous, should be offered treatment-intensifying systemic therapy in addition to ADT.
-For those with low-risk/low-volume disease, radiation therapy to the prostate should be strongly considered in addition to systemic therapy.
+There has been a significant growth of life-extending therapies for patients that has changed the landscape of treatment for mCNPC/mCSPC.
+All men with mCNPC/ mCSPC, regardless of disease volume and whether metastases were de novo or metachronous, should be offered systemic therapy in addition to ADT.
+For those with low-risk/low-volume disease, prostate radiation therapy should be strongly considered in addition to systemic therapy.